raul23/SimulRPi/README.rst

    :align: left
    :alt: Example 04: terminal output

-..
-   IMPORTANT:
-   0 line break on GitHub
-   3 on PyPI
-   3 on readthedocs

 The command line for reproducing the same results for example 4 with the script ``run_examples`` is the following::